 The Educational Policy Studies Certificate was designed specifically for undergraduate students from across the campus.
-The department offers multidisciplinary courses in the history, sociology, anthropology, and philosophy of education, comparative and international education, and educational equity.
+The certificate features multidisciplinary courses in the history, sociology, anthropology, and philosophy of education, comparative and international education, and educational equity.
 Courses in policy analysis emphasize the socio-economic context and implications of policy decisions on equity, justice, and well-being.
 The completion of the EPS certificate formalizes a student's interest in the multiple dimensions of this field.

-The EPS certificate is also available to individuals who have already completed a Bachelor’s degree; see the Nondegree/Visiting Student Guide.
+The EPS certificate is also available to individuals who have already completed a bachelor’s degree; see the Nondegree/Visiting Student Guide.

 Students pursuing the Education Studies major are not eligible to complete the Educational Policy Studies certificate.